RPNB Biometric Pistol Safe Review (2026)

 Customer SupportNoneGoodLimited

-The $40-60 price difference between RPNB and Barska represents a significant quality gap.
+The price difference between RPNB and Barska is small in absolute dollars but represents a meaningful quality gap.
 For most users, saving a bit longer for the Barska provides much better value and reliability.

 Who Should Consider RPNB?